ardera/flutter-pi/README.md

 # flutter-pi
-A light-weight, single-file Flutter Engine Embedder for Raspberry Pi that's using the broadcom APIs.
+A light-weight Flutter Engine Embedder for Raspberry Pi that's using the broadcom APIs.
 Inspired by https://github.com/chinmaygarde/flutter_from_scratch.

 Currently supported are basic, pure-dart Apps & mouse input (no mouse cursor yet).
 Not yet supported are Method & Platform-channels, touchscreen input; and probably a lot more.